Novartis/xgxr/README.md

     * To load the package, type: `library(xgxr, lib.loc = "./")`
   * **Option 3:** Source the R files and read in the data files directly
     * Download this package as a zip file
-    * Place the zip file in your project folder, with your R code. (if you don't have a project folder... create one)
+    * Place the zip file in your project folder, with your R code. (if you don't have a project folder, then create one)
     * Unzip the file.
     * Open R
     * Execute the following code: